How to Select the Right Solar Racking System for Any Roof

 - Assess the Roof Structure: From a safe vantage point (like an attic), inspect the rafters or trusses.
 Note their size (e.g., 2×6, 2×8) and spacing (e.g., 16″ or 24″ on center).
 Note any signs of damage, sagging, or water intrusion.

 - Consult Load Tables and a Professional: Compare your findings with standard span tables for roof structures.
-If the roof framing appears undersized, is in poor condition, or if the added load is over 4 PSF, it is absolutely critical to stop and consult a structural engineer before proceeding.
+If the roof framing appears undersized, is in poor condition, or if the added load is over about 4 PSF, it is absolutely critical to stop and consult a structural engineer before proceeding.

 Frequently Asked Questions (FAQ)